 - Development of "the masses" and "the mob."

 Are there isolated men, men who can't be integrated into organizations based on common interests in the united states?
 Or men so utterly cast out of american society that they could be considered a mob in Arendtian terms?
 The embedded racism in american society and "western societies" in general can deceive us into promptly pointing to young black males or young males of any "non-white" colour.
 We are encouraged to consider such men a violent crime waiting to happen, however ridiculous such an idea may be.
 In fact, the men Arendt is discussing when she defines the mob and the masses are not men who consider themselves outsiders in an essential way, nor are they defined as outsiders by mainstream society.
 They are not people who are expected to be inherently incapable of being full members of "society."
-In fact they are people who inherently capable of membership, who have fallen away from society.
+Yet in fact they are people who are inherently capable of membership, who have fallen away from society.
 Mainstream culture in the united states does have two predisposing cultural memes for those prone to form Arendtian mobs or masses.
 One is the cult of the individual, the other the intense valuation of competition over cooperation.

 Candidates for the masses and the mob could easily come from the ranks of so-called "white trash," an almost exact synonym for Arendt's own terms.
 They are among the groups preferentially swept up by military recruiters, as they have few means to escape their poor socio-economic conditions.
 Regardless of their views of education, the military may also be the only means for them to access education beyond high school due to continuously soaring tuition costs and predatory student loan institutions.
 In 2013, this is pretty much where I stopped.
 Today, lamentably, there is more to add.